sipcapture/sipgrep/README.md

    -Q  is pcap_dump split condition:
-        duration:NUM - switch to next file after NUM secs filesize:NUM - switch to next file after NUM KB -a  is enable packet re-assemblation
+        duration:NUM - switch to next file after NUM secs filesize:NUM - switch to next file after NUM KB -a  is disable packet re-assemblation
    -P  is use specified portrange instead of default 5060-5061 -d  is use specified device instead of the pcap default